 What to say about our experience of Holi in Jodhpur?
 It’s hard to explain it, other than it was like nothing I have ever experienced before, and that Holi is the best festival I have ever been to.

 I feel so much gratitude that we were able to experience this before the shit really hit the fan with COVID, and that we experienced it in the Blue City of Jodhpur because the narrow roads of the old city were the perfect setting for it.

 I simply couldn’t imagine experiencing it anywhere else.

-I know that this coming Holi won’t be the same – hell, it probably won’t even happen at all, but one day it will be back and better than ever.
+I know that this coming Holi won’t be the same, but one day it will be back and better than ever.
 So I write this post for then.

 This was our Jodhpur Holi experience, and it was wonderful.

 Jodhpur is a beautiful city and there are lots of other fun things to do there too – check out my post for the best places to visit in Jodhpur in 2 days.

 Jodhpur Holi: Everything You Need to Know